What's New

 Wonderful photos accompany my article.
 The highlight of all the photos however is the pair of portraits of John and Zibiah Hewson!!
 Their portraits have not been published before.

 I will be publishing more of my research findings and assessments about John Hewson’s life and his work.
-And, I am available for lectures and presentations.
-To talk about this further please contact me directly at a different email address, quiltdating@gmail.com or go to my Web site for the phone and address at http://www.antiquequiltdating.com/.
+And, I will consider lectures and presentations.
+To talk about this further please contact me.
 I welcome your inquires and contributions!

 Fabrics & Dyes